blackbaud/uat-kit/content/walkthroughs/selenium/index.md

 * Familiarity with accessing the {{ stache.config.product_name_short }} Core API.

 ## Objectives
-This tutorial guides you through the steps to create a custom interaction with the Selenium WebDriver and use the WebDriver and Wait pattern to drive browser interactions.
+This tutorial guides you through the steps to create a custom interaction with the Selenium WebDriver and to use the WebDriver and Wait pattern to drive browser interactions.
 In this walkthrough, you will:
 * Create a behavior-driven development test with Gherkin to navigate between functional areas.
 * Create a step file to  specify actions for the test.
 * Create a custom class that uses WebDriver to find an element, check a condition, and execute a step if the condition is met.